-- 10.7.1 Prior to approving development applications in the VMC, the City shall require that landowners enter into an agreement or agreements to coordinate development and equitably distribute the costs of shared infrastructure, including but not limited to streets and street improvements, water and wastewater services, parkland, stormwater management facilities, and land for schools and other community services.
+- 10.7.1 Prior to approving development applications in the VMC, the City may shall require that landowners enter into an agreement or agreements to coordinate development and equitably distribute the costs of shared infrastructure, including but not limited to streets and street improvements, water and wastewater services, parkland, stormwater management facilities, and land for schools and other community services.
 Alternatively, the City may implement other arrangements to address cost sharing. - 10.7.2 Development agreements among landowners, the City and potentially other public agencies shall be required to ensure that the necessary approvals and the required contributions of funds, lands and commitments for services will be in place and operative prior to, or coincident with occupancy and use of land, without adverse impact on the City's financial capability.
-In some cases, front-ending agreements may be needed to advance the timing for required infrastructure and to address any acceleration in associated costs.
+In some cases, front-ending agreements may be needed to advance the timing for required infrastructure and to address any acceleration in associated costs. - 10.7.3 Where the bonusing of density and/or height in exchange for community benefits has been approved, an agreement will be required setting out the benefits to be provided and/or the financial contribution toward community benefits.

-40.7.3 Where the bonusing of density and/or height in exchange for community benefits has been approved, an agreement will be required setting out the benefits to be provided and/or the financial contribution toward community benefits.
+10.8 Community Improvement

-10.8 10.7 Community Improvement
+- 10.8.1 The VMC is identified as a Community Improvement Area under Section 28 of the Planning Act.
+Further, the VMC may in whole or in part be further designated by by-law as a "Community Improvement Project Area", for which a detailed Community Improvement Plan will be prepared.
+The City will identify and delineate a "Community Improvement Project Area" in areas that display any or all of the following conditions: - a. inadequate municipal infrastructure, including piped services, streets and streetscapes, public parking facilities and/or stormwater management facilities; - b. inadequate community services such as social services, public recreational/cultural facilities, and public parks or open spaces; - c. building and/or property deterioration to the extent that it negatively affects the overall image of the area;

-- 40.8.1\10.7.1 The VMC is identified as a Community Improvement Area under Section 28 of the Planning Act.
-Further, the VMC may in whole or in part be further designated by bylaw as a "Community Improvement Project Area", for which a detailed Community Improvement Plan will be prepared.
-The City will identify and delineate a "Community Improvement Project Area" in areas that display any or all of the following conditions: - a. inadequate municipal infrastructure, including piped services, streets and streetscapes, public parking facilities and/or stormwater management facilities; - inadequate community services such as social services, public recreational/cultural facilities, and public parks or open spaces; - c. building and/or property deterioration to the extent that it negatively affects the overall image of the area; - d. development at densities that are too low to support the planned transit facilities; and, - e. site contamination levels that require environmental site remediation prior to development. - 10.8.210.7.2 Upon adoption of a Community Improvement Plan for the VMC, the City may engage in the following activities: - a. acquire, hold, clear, grade or otherwise prepare land for community improvement activities: - b. construct, repair, rehabilitate or improve buildings on land acquired or held by it in conformity with the Community Improvement Plan; - c. sell, lease, or otherwise dispose of land and any buildings acquired or held by it in conformity with the Community Improvement Plan; and, - d. make grants or loans to the registered owners or the assessed owners to pay for the whole or any part of the cost of developing or rehabilitating such lands and buildings in conformity with the Community Improvement Plan, and the policies of this Plan. - 10.8.310.7.3 The strategy for the application of any financial or other incentives established by the Community Improvement Plan shall be tied to achieving the density targets, mix of uses, required infrastructure and public realm improvements identified in this Plan.
-In the case that any policies established through the CIP conflict with the policies of this Secondary Plan, the CIP policies shall take precedence.
+- d. development at densities that are too low to support the planned transit facilities; and, - e. site contamination levels that require environmental site remediation prior to development. - 10.8.2 Upon adoption of a Community Improvement Plan for the VMC, the City may engage in the following activities: - a. acquire, hold, clear, grade or otherwise prepare land for community improvement activities; - b. construct, repair, rehabilitate or improve buildings on land acquired or held by it in conformity with the Community Improvement Plan; - c. sell, lease, or otherwise dispose of land and any buildings acquired or held by it in conformity with the Community Improvement Plan; and, - d. make grants or loans to the registered owners or the assessed owners to pay for the whole or any part of the cost of developing or rehabilitating such lands and buildings in conformity with the Community Improvement Plan, and the policies of this Plan. - 10.8.3 The strategy for the application of any financial or other incentives established by the Community Improvement Plan shall be tied to achieving the density targets, mix of uses, required infrastructure and public realm improvements identified in this plan.

-10.910.8 Monitoring
+10.9 Monitoring